Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Not_allowed_attachment_size.md

 **Step 1**

-1. Upload attachment of size greater than the allowed size in MM in the linked channel or DM/GM in MS Teams.
+1. Upload and send attachment of size greater than the allowed size in MM in the linked channel or DM/GM in MS Teams.
-2. Click on the send button in MS Teams.
-3. Navigate to the linked channel or DM/GM in MM.
+2. Navigate to the linked channel or DM/GM in MM.

 **Expected**